From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Client-Based Training

+\paragraph{\textbf{Literature Review}} The idea of federated learning can be traced back to Distributed~Selective~Stochastic~Gradient~Descent~(DSSGD)~\cite{shokri2015privacy}.
+It was published in October 2015 and is about distributed deep learning without sharing datasets.

-In November 2015, researchers from Google submitted their first attempt on federated learning \cite{konevcny2015federated}.
-The idea of federated learning can be viewed as an improved version of DSSGD's idea which is optimized for mobile devices.
-In this work, three basic properties of federated learning's scenario are proposed, which are known as \textit{Non-IID}, \textit{Unbalanced} and \textit{Massively Distributed}.
-The fourth one \textit{Limited Communication} is introduced in next paper \cite{mcmahan2016communication}.
-Their meanings are as follows: \begin{itemize} \item Non-IID: Since data on a client is usually generated by a particular user, no local dataset can be the representative of the overall distribution.
+Following the idea of distributed learning and privacy preservation, in November 2015, researchers from Google submitted their first attempt on federated learning~\cite{konevcny2015federated}.
+Federated learning can be viewed as an improved version of DSSGD which is optimized for mobile devices.
+In this work, three basic properties of federated learning's scenario were given: (1)~\textit{Non~Independent~and~Identically~Distributed~(non-IID) Data}; (2)~\textit{Unbalanced Data}; and (3)~\textit{Massively Distributed Data}.
+(Note that the fourth property (4)~\textit{Limited Communication} was introduced in~\cite{mcmahan2016communication} and will be discussed in Section~\ref{subsubsec:communication_efficiency}.)
+Also, this work proposed an efficient federated optimization algorithm called Distributed~Stochastic~Variance~Reduced~Gradient~(DSVRG) based on SVRG~\cite{johnson2013accelerating} and DANE~\cite{shamir2014communication}.

-\item Unbalanced: Some users may be more active than others, which causes the amount of local data is unbalanced among different clients.

-\item Massively Distributed: The number of clients participating in one training process is much bigger than the average number of data points stored on a single client.

-\item Limited Communication: Mobile devices are usually available to limited and expensive network resources and are frequently offline.
-(This is proposed in their next paper \cite{mcmahan2016communication}.) \end{itemize} What's more, this work is concerned with dealing with the sparse data and makes use of the sparsity structure to develop an efficient federated optimization algorithm called DSVRG (Distributed Stochastic Variance Reduced Gradient) based on SVRG \cite{johnson2013accelerating, konecny2013semi} and DANE\cite{shamir2014communication}.
-DSVRG uses SVRG as a local solver to produce an approximate solution instead of exactly solving the DANE sub-problem so that the algorithm will become more efficient and is suitable for being run on mobile devices.
-DSVRG also makes further changes on some equations to gain better performance.
-During the experiment, a binary classification task is designed.
-It is about predicting whether a post will receive comments.
-The result shows that DSVRG outperforms existing algorithms such as DANE, DiSCO and CoCoA in this specific scenario.